 Chances are that you already have been or might be surprised about some things when seeing your partner's penis for the first time if you haven't seen one, or aren't very familiar with penises.
 A partner might have that same response to your vulva or the vulva of anyone else.
 If someone seems like they might freak out -- including ourselves -- when it comes to seeing genitals, then we probably don't want to be having partnered sex with that person, as a certain level of emotional maturity and acceptance for genitals as they are is essential when it comes to healthy sex where everyone is really ready.
 And don't forget that all these worries you're having about your partner seeing your genitals may well be just like worries they have about you seeing theirs, too.
 After all, we get nearly as many questions from guys worried about what their partners will think of their penises.

-You may never be able to see enough in-person, for-real female genitals to see a vulva that looks exactly like your own and thus "prove" that you're normal, or enough to make you aware of how incredibly varied women's bodies are.
+You may never be able to see enough in-person, for-real female genitals to see a vulva that looks exactly like your own and thus "prove" that you're normal, or enough to make you aware of how incredibly varied bodies are.

-Unless you have had or do have female sex partners, work in direct reproductive health, or have friends who are very open to letting you look up-close-and-personal at their vulvas, you're not going to be able to see many labia, and you're going to have to take those of us who have at our word.
-What women who don't have those opportunities usually have as a basis of comparison is what male partners report (which isn't very reliable), or what women can see in pornography or art, which provide some representation, but are both limited in really showing what's real for real people in real life.
+Unless you have had or do have diverse sex partners with vulvas, work in direct reproductive health, or have friends who are very open to letting you look up-close-and-personal at their vulvas, you're not going to be able to see many labia, and you're going to have to take those of us who have at our word.
+What those who don't have those opportunities usually have as a basis of comparison is what male partners report (which isn't very reliable), or what we can see in pornography or art, which provide some representation, but are both limited in really showing what's real for real people in real life.
 (As a photographer myself I can tell you that I'd be unlikely to shoot a vulva in harsh lighting not because there's something inherently ugly about all our ingrown hairs, bumps and other texture, but simply because harsh lighting on people and bodies often just isn't particularly artistic to me or doesn't suit my own aesthetics.)
-But because there are more places where women's genitals are being seen more publicly than ever, it also makes sense that can result in worrying more -- rather than less -- about what your own look like.
+But because there are more places where genitals are being seen more publicly than ever, it also makes sense that can result in worrying more -- rather than less -- about what your own look like.

 For the most part, the notion that there are "normal" and "abnormal" labia based on appearance is a totally manufactured idea when it comes to the fever-pitch worry we've been seeing of late.